flaskevann/EncryptionAndHashingLibrary/README.md

 A NET Core library for collecting and giving easy access to useful encryption and hashing functionality.

-Can easily be copied or imported into any kind of NET project and taken full advantage of.
+Can easily be copied or imported into any kind of NET project and be taken full advantage of.

 ## Content